| Tom Herzog, Art

 Considerations: Exhibits with a definite "front" typically face

-south.
+south (into the gallery, away from the exterior glass walls).
 The cases are framed in brushed aluminum.
 In

 addition to corner posts, there is a single 3"x3" vertical post